 a message about how to cope with rapid environmental, social, and technological changes which are taking place

 Prolific science writing in the topics of evolution, parasites, and the brain is the domain of author and New York Times columnist Carl Zimmer, who joins us on episode 207 of the show.

-New York Times, where his column “Matter” has appeared weekly since 2013.
+Carl Zimmer reports from the frontiers of biology, where scientists are expanding our understanding of life.
+Since 2004 he has written about science for the New York Times, where his column “Matter” has appeared weekly since 2013.
 He is a popular speaker at universities, medical schools, museums, and festivals, and he is also a frequent on radio programs such as Radiolab and This American Life.